-Execute and support global strike through continuous, rapid, accurate and survivable nuclear operations
+Execute and support global strike through continuous, rapid, accurate and survivable ICBM operations.

-A team of nuclear professionals delivering unique combat capabilities for global strike.
+A team of nuclear professionals delivering unique ICBM combat capabilities for global strike.

 SI VIS PACEM PARA BELLUM - "If you wish for peace, prepare for war"